ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 #### Light Theme

-To apply current Light theme.
-This container will not change with Dark Switcher.
+To apply current Light theme- This container will not change with Dark Switcher.

 component.html